GLUD/trascendentAR/docs/en/simple_app.md

 * The marker patt must always point to the folder _Data_
 * Recomended size is grater than 4 units and less than 100.
 Actually te maximum value is determined by the parameters given to the libGDX camera by you.

-## Using ARToolKit Manager to access augemented reality methods
+## Using ARToolKit Manager to access augmented reality methods

 Inside the core module.
 The following code is well commented and should be enough to be understandable.
 ``` java